risahamm/Matrix_oop.h/README.md

 #### Implementation of the s21_matrix_oop.h library.
 Study project.

-The russian version of the task can be found in the repository.

 Implementation of basic operations with matrices: comparison, addition, subtraction, multiplication, multiplication by number, transpose, calculation of determinant, calculation of matrix of algebraic complements, finding inverse of the matrix.

 - The program is developed in C++ language of C++17 standard using gcc compiler;